Apocalyptic beliefs among Latter-day Saints: Apocalypticism

 Members of the Church of Jesus Christ of Latter-day Saints believe the righteous will be saved, religious figures will appear to reveal prophecy, and signs will be sent that the prepared members will recognize and respond to.
 These categories form the backbone of the Latter-day Saint apocalyptic beliefs.

-Apocalyptic Beliefs in Doctrine
+Apocalyptic beliefs in doctrine

-Before Christ’s second coming, members of the Church of Jesus Christ of Latter-day Saints believe there will be a period of destruction and death.
-The phrase “the last/latter days” refers to this period of time.
-Saints believe these will be “perilous times” filled with “great calamities”.
-The following prophecies describe the church’s doctrinal beliefs regarding this apocalyptic period from canonized scripture and modern apostolic words.
+Before Christ's second coming, members of the Church of Jesus Christ of Latter-day Saints believe there will be a period of destruction and death.
+The phrase "the last / latter days" refers to this period of time.
+Saints believe these will be "perilous times" filled with "great calamities".
+The following prophecies describe the church's doctrinal beliefs regarding this apocalyptic period from canonized scripture and modern apostolic words.
+Individual members of the Church have made predictions regarding when this will happen.
+However, no prediction with a specific date is recognized by Church leadership.
+While no credible leader claims to know the day, members believe that they will know the "season" of His coming.
+If members watch and prepare spiritually he will not come "as a thief in the night".